 Another email.
 Yes, another email about the diseases going around your kids’ school.
-Whooping Cough.
+Croup.
 Strep.
 Stomach bug.
 RSV - Respiratory syncytial virus.
-Just seeing the words is enough to send mommies and daddies into a panic.
-The CDC said that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
+Just reading the words is enough to send mommies and daddies into a panic.
+The CDC said that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
 So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
-Additionally, the American College of Allergists report that 50% of all illnesses are either caused or intensified by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
-There are two primary causes of poor indoor air quality:
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
+In fact, the American College of Allergists report that 50% of all sicknesses are either caused or intensified by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
+There are two key causes of poor indoor air quality:

-- Pollutant substances (cleaning solutions, poorly maintained or unsanitary heating and cooling or humidification systems, tobacco, etc)
+- Pollutant substances (cleaning solutions, improperly maintained or unsanitary heating and cooling or humidification systems, tobacco, etc)

 Luckily, we have options.

 Have you ever been enraged and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
 Have you ever used water from the door of a refrigerator and had your thirst immediately quenched?
 That’s because of a filter.
 Filters keep toxicity in check and avoid miserable outcomes.
 You filter your words for peace, you filter your water for health, why not filter your air?